Developer Tools

 1. 1

-Enter a cron expression in the standard 5-field format (minute, hour, day of month, month, day of week).
+Enter a standard 5-field cron expression (minute, hour, day of month, month, day of week).

 2. 2